 The Océ Colorado 1650 was unveiled at Fespa 2019

-Canon UK has launched the Océ Colorado 1650 roll-to-roll large format printer , which allows for a wider range of applications and control over finishes thanks to new version of the UV Gel ink and control over its curing.
+Canon UK has launched the Océ Colorado 1650 roll-to-roll large format printer, which allows for a wider range of applications and control over finishes thanks to a new version of the UV Gel ink and finer control over its curing.

 An extension to the capabilities of the Colorado 1640 model introduced two years ago, the 1650 is well suited to self-adhesive vinyls, wall coverings, canvasses, soft signage and graphics requiring a high degree of flexibility for mounting and framing.